akakingsley563/PCAClusterToolkit/README.md

 ## Project Overview
 The project involves the application of machine learning techniques, specifically clustering and principal component analysis (PCA), to a dataset.
 The tasks include cleaning and preprocessing the data, implementing K-Means and Hierarchical clustering methods, and determining the optimal number of clusters.
 Additionally, PCA is used to reduce the dataset to its principal components for visualization and analysis.

-## Project Aims and Objectives

-## Data Cleaning and Preprocessing:
-- Handle missing values in the dataset.
-- Standardize the dataset for clustering and PCA.

-## Clustering Analysis:
-- Apply K-Means and Hierarchical clustering methods to the dataset.
-- Determine the optimal number of clusters using the Elbow method and Silhouette scores.

-## Dimensionality Reduction:
-- Implement PCA to reduce the dataset to two principal components.
-- Visualize the clusters in the reduced dimensional space.

 ## Data Processing
 - Importing Libraries and Dataset: Libraries such as Pandas, NumPy, and Scikit-learn were used for data manipulation and modeling.
 The dataset was loaded and basic exploratory data analysis was performed.